davitGarsia/User-Management-App/README.md

 Clicking on each user's email field opens the edet field with the respective user's data in the form.
 Deleting functionality comprises of dialogue-based assurance that the user is trully willing to delete certain user from the database.

 The add button opens the field enabling the user to input and store data.
-Every field in the form is compulsory except id.
+Every field in the form is compulsory except 'id'.
 User can only have one status but multiple roles.
-Roles to choose from are fetched from server and rendered after clickiing/typing in the field.
+Roles to choose from are fetched from server and rendered after clicking/typing in the field.
 If all the fields are valid, 'save' button saves the user and the sidenav is hidden.
 'Cancel' and X button in the sidenav form hide and reset the form.